kartiksura/multiLRU/README.md

 The key value server runs on port 61000

-netcat can be used for operations on the tcp server: nc 127.0.0.1  "61000" -C
-> set kartik 4
+netcat can be used for operations on the tcp server nc 127.0.0.1  "61000" -C set kartik 4 sura

-> sura
-< OK
+OK

-> get kartik
+get kartik
-< VALUE 4
+VALUE 4
-< sura
+sura

 > delete kartik
 < OK